nagi49000/clickhouse-play/services/superset/README.md

 docker exec superset_worker_beat pip install clickhouse-connect
 ```

 On the app UI at `http://localhost:8088`, one should be able to go to (on the top right) 'Settings'>'Database Connections' to see a list of database connections, and then add a connection to clickhouse by clicking on '+ DATABASE', and clicking on the dropdown for 'supported databases', and click 'Clickhouse Connect (Superset)'.
 This indicates that the above pip installs have worked.
-To create the database connection, configure the host (ip address of your dev box, since clickhouse should be published on the host), the port to `8123`, and the database name to `db_random_user`.
+To create the database connection, configure the host (ip address of your dev box, since [associated clickhouse service](../../docker-compose.yml) should be published on the host), the port to `8123`, and the database name to `db_random_user`.

 One can then click on 'Datasets' in the top bar, and '+ DATASET' on the top right to add a dataset from the clickhouse database (database will be the clickhouse database, schema will be `db_random_user` and table will be `user`).